Chapter Guidelines

 100+ Women Northumberland was established in April 2016 and is a member of the international 100 Who Care Alliance.
 Our goal is to bring together women to leverage small, individual donations into larger, collective grants to invest in Northumberland-based charities.

-While all chapters operate by the same basic principles, our local chapter has adopted some of our own guidelines based on membership feedback, which is collected through an annual survey at the end of the giving year (December).
+While all chapters operate by the same basic principles, our local chapter has adopted some of our own guidelines.
 Chapter guidelines are reviewed and updated before the start of the next giving (calendar) year.

 If you have any questions about our chapter guidelines please email the Coordinating Committee at 100womennorthumberland@gmail.com.